MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/2-create-an-iot-edge-device-identity-in-iot-hub-using-azure-portal.md

     The IoT Edge Agent (`$edgeAgent`) and IoT Edge Hub (`$edgeHub`) modules are a part of the IoT Edge Runtime.
 The Edge Hub is responsible for communication, and the Edge Agent deploys and monitors the modules on the device.

 1. Click the **Set Modules** button at the top of the IoT Edge Device summary blade.
 This is used to add additional modules to the IoT Edge Device.
-At this time, you'll use this to ensure the message routing is configured correctly for the IoT Edge Gateway device.
+You'll use this to ensure the message routing is configured correctly for the IoT Edge Gateway device.

 1. Leave all fields as they are in the **Modules** step, and click **Next: Routes >**.